aws-amplify/docs/ios/how-to-cognito-integrate-an-existing-identity-pool-ios.md

-         // Instantiate AWSMobileClient to get AWS user credentials return AWSMobileClient.sharedInstance().interceptApplication(application, didFinishLaunchingWithOptions: launchOptions)
+         // Instantiate AWSMobileClient to get AWS user credentials AWSMobileClient.sharedInstance().initialize { (userState, error) in
+            if let error = error {
+                print("Error initializing AWSMobileClient: \(error.localizedDescription)")
+            } else if let userState = userState {
+                print("AWSMobileClient initialized.
+Current UserState: \(userState.rawValue)")
             }
         }

+         return true

+   }
+ }
 ```
 When you run your app, you should see no behavior change.
-To verify success, turn on logging by uncommenting the lines in the preceding example, and look for the message :code:`"Welcome to AWS!"` in your the output.
+The current user state will be logged into the console.

 4. To get the users identity, use `getCredentialsProvider()` to access `AWSIdentityManager`, shown here being done in a `ViewController`.